bjfletcher/o-comment-api/README.md

 - articleId: ID of the article, any string
 - url: canonical URL of the page
 - title: Title of the page

+###### Optional

+- section: Override the default mapping based on URL or CAPI with an explicit mapping.
+Section parameter should be a valid FT metadata term (Primary section)
+- tags: Tags which will be added to the collection in Livefyre

 ##### Example